We are monkeys. Our actions speak for themselves / ourselves.

-But the monkeys I’m talking about — well, they’re victims of human vanity, too, but the difference is they’re responsible for the pathetic nature of the world we live in.
-Under their thumb (our thumb? we elect them — support them — champion them) the world remains stuck in demi-Darwin mode, not truly evolving, still screaming and grinning, showing teeth and swinging our proverbial dicks around, we’re unable to communicate and cooperate, training the little ones to mimic and compound our shortcomings, fighting over dominion of the forest even as we chomp it down with our upgraded molars.
+As for the monkeys I mentioned earlier — well, they’re victims of human vanity, too, but the difference is they’re responsible for the pathetic nature of the world we live in.
+Under their thumb (or is itour thumb? after all, we elect them — support them — champion them) the world remains stuck in demi-Darwin mode, unable to evolve.
+Still screaming and grinning, showing teeth and swinging our proverbial dicks around, we’re unable to communicate and cooperate, training our little ones to mimic and compound our shortcomings, fighting over dominion of the ‘forest’ even as we chomp it down with our upgraded molars.

 Because we’re not just monkeys.
-We’re rabid omnivores with high technology and the power to rationalize even the most base course of action, all in the name of overinflated egos, limbic pride, and ideas running amok.
+We’re rabid omnivores with high technology and the power to rationalize even the most base course of action, all in the name of overinflated egos, limbic pride, and fancy ideas that have run amok.

 And then you wonder why history keeps repeating itself.

-Some, of course, would point out that we’re far worse than monkeys (poor things just ape around, being silly) whereas we, some point out correctly, are, in fact, human.
+Some of us, of course, would point out that we’re far worse than monkeys (the poor things just ape around, being silly) whereas we, when you think about it, are, in fact, human.

-It’s an unpopular fact that no one likes to acknowledge — because if they did, they wouldn’t speak of the humane thing to do, or the glories of humanity.
-They would be rushing to grow out of this catastrophic state of existence — our human shell, this once glorious evolutionary model now overflowing with political and cultural rabies, would be ditched, and we’d aspire toward an existence more becoming of sentient beings.
+It’s an unpopular fact that no one likes to acknowledge — because if we did, we wouldn’t speak of the humane thing to do or the glories of humanity.
+We’d be rushing to grow out of our catastrophic state of existence.
+Our human shell, this once glorious evolutionary model, which currently overflows with political and cultural rabies, would be ditched, and we’d aspire toward an existence more becoming of sentient beings.
 We’d respect and cherish the planet we call home, the likes of which we haven’t yet found in the observable universe, and grow beyond our humanity, leaving behind yesterday’s atavisms, once and for all.